 This 5-day course with a teacher will allow students to gain system knowledge and project management skills using the capabilities of the Microsoft Project 2016 application, acquire skills in project calendar and resource planning, project evaluation and optimization in terms of time, cost and labor costs, tracking and monitoring project progress, analysis, forecasting and making changes to the project plan, preparing reports, setting up the application, consolidating projects, joint project management.

-This course is interesting for managers and planners of large projects or a large number of projects, program managers and project portfolios, employees of a project management office, whose tasks include calendar and resource project management using Microsoft Project.
+Microsoft Project 2016 Managing Projects Training & Certification Course is interesting for managers and planners of large projects or a large number of projects, program managers and project portfolios, employees of a project management office, whose tasks include calendar and resource project management using Microsoft Project.

 At Course Completion